bootscore/bootscore/README.md

 The Bootstrap source code is included, allowing easy on-the-fly editing Bootstrap without the need for Gulp, Node, or other technical commands.
 Simply add your styles, save, and let the built-in [scssphp](https://github.com/scssphp/scssphp) compiler do the rest.

-Additionally, bootScore provides comprehensive WooCommerce support, featuring an integrated AJAX offcanvas cart.
+bootScore comes with full [WooCommerce](https://woo.com/) support, featuring an integrated AJAX offcanvas cart.

 This time-saving tool is designed to swiftly create clean, mobile-first projects.
 If you are familiar with Bootstrap and its HTML classes, you'll feel right at home and be able to build whatever you desire.